phpbb/documentation/development/start/install.rst

 **http 500 / white pages** The conversion is a load-heavy procedure.
 Restrictions imposed by some server hosting providers can cause problems.
 The most common causes are: values too low for the PHP settings ``memory_limit`` and ``max_execution_time``.
 Limits on the allowed CPU time are also a frequent cause for such errors, as are limits on the number of database queries allowed.
 If you cannot change such settings, then contact your hosting provider or run the conversion procedure on a different computer.
 The phpBB.com forums are also an excellent location to ask for support.

-**Password conversion** Due to the utf-8 based handling of passwords in phpBB3, it is not always possible to transfer all passwords.
+**Password conversion** Due to the utf-8 based handling of passwords in phpBB, it is not always possible to transfer all passwords.
 For passwords "lost in translation" the easiest workaround is to use the **I forgot my password** link on the login page.

 **Path to your former board** The convertor expects the relative path to your old board's files.
-So, for instance, if the old board is located at ``http://www.yourdomain.com/forum`` and the phpBB3 installation is located at ``http://www.yourdomain.com/phpBB3``, then the correct value would be ``../forum``.
+So, for instance, if the old board is located at ``http://www.yourdomain.com/forum`` and the phpBB installation is located at ``http://www.yourdomain.com/phpBB``, then the correct value would be ``../forum``.
 Note that the webserver user must be able to access the source installation's files.

 **Missing images** If your default board language's language pack does not include all images, then some images might be missing in your installation.
 Always use a complete language pack as default language.